 The Kul Kul Farm is located within walking distance from the Green School in Bali.
 We are passionate about growing healthy food and bringing people together in meaningful ways to learn and live closer to the land.

-We are a centre for learning and ecological enterprise that fosters community around the topics of permaculture, food farming and bamboo building.
-It is a platform for people to learn about different methods related to sustainable living.
+We are a centre for learning and ecological enterprise that fosters community around the topics of permaculture, food and farming.

 We envision a world where people are directly connected to the land and know how to grow nutritious food using the power of technology and consideration of place to benefit people and the plant.